5.6 Spectroscopy with the ACS Grisms and Prisms

 The grism zeroth order, only detectable for brighter objects since it contains about 3% of the total flux, can be mistaken for an emission line.
 The direct image can be used to determine the position of the zeroth order, and for brighter sources, distinguish unequivocally between the zeroth order and an emission line.
 It is worth noting that the zeroth order is itself dispersed so it is not same as the direct image and it is not at the same position as the direct image.

 The background in a single pixel is the result of the transmission across the whole spectral range of the disperser and can thus be high depending on the spectrum of the sky background.
 The SBC PR130L prism, for example, provides lower detected background than the PR110L since it excludes the geocoronal Lyman α line.
 Bright objects in the field elevate the local background both in the dispersion direction and in the cross-dispersion direction.
-This background needs to be carefully removed before extracting the spectra of targets.
+This background needs to be carefully removed before or after extracting the spectra of targets.

 Although Figure 5.7 and Figure 5.8 show a relatively uncrowded field, close examination shows many instances where spectra overlap, either in the dispersion direction or between adjacent spectra.
 It is important to know if a given spectrum is contaminated by a neighbor.
 To resolve the contamination from unassociated neighboring objects, one has a few options: 1) provide a detailed estimate for the spectrum of the sources (such as coming from aggregate broadband photometry) to improve the contamination modeling in HSTaXe/aXe with the FLUXCUBE formalism, 2) rotate the telescope such that two objects no longer overlap, and/or 3) employ the linear reconstruction techniques of Ryan, Casertano, Pirzkal (2018).

 Extra Field Objects